ron-avital29/WhatsApp-java-spring-clone/README.md

 - Open [phpMyAdmin](http://localhost/phpmyadmin)
 - Create a new database named `ex4`
-- If you already have a ready database: name it ex4.sql and Import the SQL file using the **Import** tab in phpMyAdmin
+- (OPTIONAL: If you already have a ready database): Import your SQL file using the **Import** tab in phpMyAdmin

 ---

 ## Admin Accounts

 Two admin users are included in the database via the `ex4.sql`.
-Initially, they are `Admin` users already.
+Initially, they are `Admin` users already (if imported our given file).

 **Admin usernames:**